What is a personal lubricant?

 Organic lubricants are becoming more commonly available overseas, although the SA market has yet to catch on.
 Here in South Africa, we have the popular Pjur range of lubricants, designed to be kind to bodies and the environment.

 Once you’ve got a feel for how these things work, why not try something new?
 Play around with different lubes before settling on one (or more) that works for you.
-Often lubes are available in smaller bottles, so you can try out a few options before investing in 100mls of something that might not be right for you.
-Sensitive skin, for instance, requires a more gentle lube.
+Often lubes are available in smaller bottles, so you can try out a few options before investing in 100ml of something that might not be right for you.
+We also stock a range of lubricants for sensitive skin, for instance, requires a more gentle lube.

 Pjur has a range of sensitive and "med" lubes designed just for this.
 Warming lubricants contain specific ingredients to cause a sensation of warmth.
 Breathing on these types of lubricants may increase the effect.
 "Cooling" or "tingling" lubricants may contain ingredients such as peppermint, which adds a whole lot of zing to your bedroom romps.